jruwaard/aph_ema_handbook/docs/datamanagement.md

 ## Pre-process

-Once data are cleaned, you can enrich the data sets with variables that can be derived from the raw data, such as, e.g., survey scale and subscale scores, if needed), or actigraphy summary measures (see Chapter \@ref(activity)).
-The example below calculates the PHQ-9 sum scores from the item scores in the cleaned baseline data:
+Once data are cleaned, you can enrich the data sets with variables that can be derived from the raw data, such as, e.g., survey sum-scores, or actigraphy summary measures (see Chapter \@ref(activity)).
+The example below calculates the PHQ-9 sum scores from the item scores in the cleaned baseline (t0) and post-test (t1) data:

 ```r